Overland Communications Guide – FRS Vs. GMRS Vs. CB Vs. HAM (Amateur Radio)

 Air Vent Phone Holder for the 5th Gen Toyota 4Runner

-The next best form of communication in my opinion is cell phones.
+The next best form of communication, in my opinion, is cell phones.
 Cell phone coverage is getting better each day.
-Cell phones allow verbal communication and text messages as well.
-Not only this, but many modern smartphones can offer various tools and apps to help you out with navigation, weather forecasts, etc. Without a doubt cell phones are a great form of communication if you have service.
+Cell phones also allow verbal communication and text messaging.
+Not only this, but many modern smartphones can offer various tools and apps to help you out with navigation, weather forecasts, etc. Without a doubt, cell phones are a great form of communication if you have service.
 In my opinion, you should never leave home without a cell phone…they are such a great resource.

-The big kicker with cell phones is when you are in a remote area that doesn’t have cell service.
-Not only this, but sometimes one person might have coverage, and another does not.
+The big kicker with cell phones is when you are in a remote area without cell service.
+Not only this, but sometimes one person has coverage and another does not.

 All in all, cell phones are great, but they are limited by coverage.